Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 after verifying that the involved Item is the one specified in the ItemName parameter, change the color of the cube by setting parameterized rgb values based on the value of the last_price field (I admit this does not make much sense, it's just an example), and modify the cube size (y axis only) in pase to the pct_change field value.
 * `LightstreamerMsgAsset.cs` is the Lightstreamer component, extension of `LighstreamerAsset` base class, that can be associated to a 3D Text object to display the message of an Item of Round-Trip demo specified in ItemName parameter.
 In addition this class read the Input and sends the typed message to the server.
-* `ConnectionListener.cs` is the implementation of `IConnectionListener` interface to handle notifications of connection activity and errors.
+* `ConnectionListener.cs` is the implementation of [ClientListener](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/com.lightstreamer.client.ClientListener.html) interface to handle notifications of connection activity and errors.
-* `TableListener.cs` is the implementation of `IHandyTableListener ` interface to handle notification of data updates and subscription termination for a table.
+* `TableListener.cs` is the implementation of [SubscriptionListener](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/com.lightstreamer.client.SubscriptionListener.html) interface to handle notification of data updates and subscription termination.

 Check out the sources for further explanations.
 The Lightstreamer Documentation is available at: http://www.lightstreamer.com/doc<br>

 <i>NOTE: Not all the functionalities of the .Net Standard Client API for Lightstreamer are exposed by the classes listed above.
-You can easily expand those functionalities using the [Lightstreamer .NET Standard API](https://www.lightstreamer.com/api/ls-dotnetstandard-client/latest/) as a reference. </i>
+You can easily expand those functionalities using the [Lightstreamer .NET Standard API](https://lightstreamer.com/temp/temp_dotnet_unified_docs/api/Index.html) as a reference. </i>

 For any inquiry, please email support@lightstreamer.com.